jfrog/project-examples/yarn-examples/yarn-berry/README.md

 Configure the project's repositories:
 > jf yarn-config --repo-resolve=<YARN_RESOLVE_REPO>
-(or just jf yarn config and follow UI instructions)

 Build the project with yarn and resolve the project dependencies from Artifactory.
 > jf yarn install --build-name=my-build --build-number=1